KVooys/take-the-tempo/src/lib/posts/final-stretch-to-nationals-pt-1.md

 While Oldhim failed to put anyone in the Pro Tour top 8, there were 4 of them in the top 16.
 One of the reasons for this was probably that the Prism matchup is absolutely, soul-crushingly awful.
 Now that Prism is gone, Oldhim might finally get some time in the sun.

 In a new, unsolved metagame, people often reach for straightforward, proactive decks, and while Oldhim is definitely not one of those decks, it has a lot of tools to beat those strategies.
-With Crown of Seeds and Rampart of the Ram’s Head, Oldhim has such good recurring defensive potential that they can simply fatigue people out of the game if they stumble too much.
+With Crown of Seeds and Rampart of the Ram’s Head, Oldhim has such good recurring defensive potential that they can simply fatigue people out of the game if the opponents fool around too much.
 Winter's Wail remains one of the most efficient weapons in the game, so Oldhim will always have something to do.

 There are many ways to build Oldhim, ranging from full aggro to full fatigue, so it's unlikely that the optimal build will be found before Nationals.
 It's probably safest to not go full fatigue right now, since the likelihood of draws is pretty high, which would be disastrous for your top 8 chances.